wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error         August 2019

 4.21.
+Extended DNS Error Code 20 - Lame

+   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
+A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.

-Extended DNS Error Code 20 - Deprecated
+4.22.
+Extended DNS Error Code 21 - Deprecated

    The requested operation or query is not supported as its use has been deprecated.

-4.22.
-Extended DNS Error Code 21 - No Reachable Authority
+4.23.
+Extended DNS Error Code 22 - No Reachable Authority

    The resolver could not reach any of the authoritative name servers (or they refused to reply).